delphidabbler/code-snippets/csdb/README.md

 The collection data format is fully documented in the file `collection-format.html` in the `docs` directory.

+## Tests

+Unit tests and demonstration projects are available for _some_ of the snippets in the database.

+Source code for these tests and demonstrations is available in the `tests` directory.
+There is a sub-directory for each category where such code is available.

+See the `README.md` file in the `tests` directory for full details.

 ## Releases

 Releases can be found on the `releases` tab on the GitHub project page.